 In 1856, a Dr. Deck supposedly received part of a dried resurrection flower from a group of Arabs.
 These Arabs claimed to have taken the flower from a mummified priestess about ten years before.
 Dr. Deck found that the resurrection flower could revive when wet, albeit temporarily.

-In June 1921, the New York Times ran an article on the reaction of British scientists to a claim then current in American that morning glory seeds found in the hand of a mummified girl sprouted.
+In June 1921, the New York Times ran an article on the reaction of British scientists to a claim then current in America that morning glory seeds found in the hand of a mummified girl sprouted.
 J.L.
 North, curator of the Royal Botanic Society, listed three reasons for doubting the claim before proposing an alternative theory:

 In the first place, though grains were frequently buried with a mummy to provide food in case the corpse came to life, they were always baked to prevent germination.
 We have in our museum some such grains, burned black.
 Secondly, the morning glory is a convolvulus.
 The plant inhabits moist districts and not dry localities like Egypt.
 Thirdly, no seeds of the convolvulus last a very long time.